Cambodian Uprising (1840–1841): Governance of Trấn Tây Province

 The pro-Vietnamese king Ang Chan of Cambodia, already losing his administrative powers to the Vietnamese, died in January 1835, leaving the state seal to his Prime Minister Chauvea Tolaha Long, leaving no male heirs but four daughters Ang Pen, Ang Mey, Ang Peou and Ang Sgnoun born to different mothers, leaving the state affairs to Trương Minh Giảng and Lê Đại Cương.
 The Vietnamese seized the opportunity at the death of Ang Chan to assert more control over Cambodia.
 As the surviving male candidates, the Princes Ang Em and Ang Duong, were with the Siamese at Battambang, Minh Mạng and Trương Minh Giảng had to choose among four daughters of Ang Chan the new ruler of Cambodia.
 The eldest daughter was Princess Ang Pen or Ang Ben but her mother was Neak Neang Tep, daughter of Chaophraya Aphaiphubet Baen the first Siam-appointed governor of Battambang so Ang Pen was passed over due to her strong connection with Siam.

 The Vietnamese built a new citadel at Phnom Penh called Trấn Tây (鎮西) in April 1835 to replace the Banteay Keav citadel that had been destroyed by the Siamese, also to serve as the center of Vietnamese administration in Cambodia.

 The choice fell upon the second daughter Princess Ang Mey, who was enthroned as the Queen Regnant of Cambodia, granted the Vietnamese title Quận chúa (郡主), becoming the only historical female ruler of Cambodia.
-Other three princesses were granted the inferior title of Huyện quân (縣君).
-Minh Mạng sent a Vietnamese imperial representative to perform the investiture ceremony on Queen Ang Mey and her sisters, during which the queen, the princesses, the Cambodian ministers and officials, all dressed in Vietnamese costumes, kneeled down in front of Minh Mạng's edict and performed Five Obeisances in Vietnamese rather than Cambodian rituals.
+Other three princesses were granted the title of Huyện quân (縣君).